-Conservation Dinner Series: David McGuire of Shark Stewards joins us in the elephant room after dinner to give a talk about sharks.
+Conservation Dinner Series: David McGuire of Shark Stewards joins us in the elephant room after dinner to give a talk about sea life.
 The conservation dinner series is complimentary to all dinner guests.

 David McGuire is the founder and director of the Ocean Health and Shark Conservation non-profit Shark Stewards.
 As a Research Associate of the Department of Aquatic Biology at the California Academy of Sciences, David is conducting a shark research program that includes population studies, movements and fisheries impacts.
 A Captain, Dive Master and filmmaker, David explores the world ocean on numerous sailing voyages producing media with an emphasis on ocean awareness.
 Educated in Marine Biology, he holds a master’s degree in Environmental Health, has worked in education and public health at the University of California at Berkeley and is an adjunct professor at the University of San Francisco in the Department of Environmental Science.